 - Uncover.
 Uncover your anger by exploring how you have avoided or addressed the emotion.

 - Decide.
 Make the decision to forgive.
 Begin by acknowledging that ignoring or coping with the offense has not worked.

 - Cultivate.
 Cultivate forgiveness by developing compassion for the offender.
 Reflect on whether the act was due to malicious intent or challenging circumstances in the offender’s life.

 - Release.
 Release the harmful emotions and reflect on how you may have grown from the experience and the act of forgiveness itself.

 Because I sometimes come across as blatantly direct, I am sure I have offended others; however, not in a hateful or spiteful way.
 I choose to forgive because I want to be forgiven.
 You may be wondering have I forgiven the person who offended me.
 Because forgiveness is a process, I believe I have; however, it does not mean I feel the need to reconcile with someone who intended me harm–it simply means I no longer harbor the bitterness or resentment I once had towards this person.

-As always, I would love to hear your comments and please share with a friend.Share on Social Media!
+Please watch the YouTube video below as Sarah tells her story of forgiveness.
+As always, I would love to hear your thoughts and comments.Share on Social Media!